WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 	cmake --build . --target paclet

-When built, *paclet* target will take the directory structure created by the *install* target and turn it into a proper **.paclet** file.
+When built, the *paclet* target will take the directory structure created by the *install* target and turn it into a proper **.paclet** file.
 It can optionally validate paclet contents, run a test file or install paclet to a directory where Mathematica can automatically find it.
 Investigate the :file:`tests/Demo/CMakeLists.txt` file for details on how to create and use this target.